Renee Paquette: WWE (2012–2020)

-On the December 20, 2016, episode of SmackDown, Young interviewed Intercontinental Champion The Miz following his successful title defense against Apollo Crews.
+On the December 20, 2016, episode of SmackDown, Young interviewed WWE Intercontinental Champion The Miz following his successful title defense against Apollo Crews.
 After Young asked Miz about his "obsession" with Dean Ambrose, Miz sarcastically responded by revealing Young and Ambrose's real-life relationship, prompting her to slap Miz.
 On December 27, Young was confronted by The Miz's real-life wife, Maryse, backstage on SmackDown.
 Maryse slapped Young the following week in retaliation, for which she was fined.

 Young filled in for Jonathan Coachman as a guest commentator on the August 13, 2018, episode of Raw, making her the first woman to call an entire episode of Raw.
 Young joined the Raw commentary team full-time the following month and became the first permanent female commentator on the program.
 Beginning in October 2019, Young moved to SmackDown as a "special contributor" and began co-hosting the new studio program WWE Backstage on Fox Sports 1 with Booker T. On November 1, 2019, Young filled in as commentator on SmackDown, as Michael Cole and Corey Graves missed the episode due to travel delays returning from Crown Jewel.
 Young announced her departure from WWE at SummerSlam in August 2020, stating that the event would be her last appearance with the company.
 Young explained that she left WWE because of the cancelation of WWE Backstage and that she felt that she had accomplished everything in WWE.